 • Security: When shopping for a cable modem, check to make sure that the model you're considering isn't vulnerable to the Cable Hunt software flaw found in the Broadcom chipsets that power many popular modems.
 If your modem is vulnerable, make sure a software patch is available from your ISP.

-How we test cable modems
+How we test the best cable modems

 We test each cable modem on Comcast's Performance Pro home internet service.
 After running speed tests to make sure the modems are delivering their promised download speeds, we use the modems as part of regular networking setup to gauge dependability.